MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-for-enterprise-mobility-suite-ems.md

 ---

-# FastTrack Center Benefit for Enterprise Mobility Suite (EMS)
+# FastTrack Center Benefit for Enterprise Mobility + Security
-You can use the service benefit when you purchase at least 150 licenses for EMS or any of its individual cloud services in an eligible plan.
+You can use the service benefit when you purchase at least 150 licenses for Enterprise Mobility + Security (EMS) or any of its individual cloud services in an eligible plan.
 The service benefit lets you work with Microsoft specialists to assess, remediate, and enable eligible services.

 This article provides details about plan and service eligibility for the service benefit.

-To learn about the onboarding process as well as roles and responsibilities, see [FastTrack Center Benefit Process for Enterprise Mobility Suite (EMS)](fasttrack-center-benefit-process-for-enterprise-mobility-suite-ems.md).
+To learn about the onboarding process as well as roles and responsibilities, see [FastTrack Center Benefit Process for Enterprise Mobility + Security)](fasttrack-center-benefit-process-for-enterprise-mobility-suite-ems.md).

 Are you looking for information about Microsoft FastTrack for Office 365?
 See [FastTrack Center Benefit for Office 365](https://technet.microsoft.com/library/office-365-onboarding-benefit.aspx).